Hunintuitive/hunintuitive.github.io/content/en/post/ai/index.md

 ## Final thoughts:

 Don't get me wrong, I appreciate the help of AI in many fields of application where it is a useful tool like medicine and many other fields of application since it "augments" some of our lacking abilities.
-I even used it as an aid to check this article.
+I even used it as an aid write and to check this article.
 But as wonderful it is, as a creation of some ingenious human beings, I am reluctant to compare myself to their creation and try to compete with it, or want to ascend to something I am not, maybe never will be.

 My two cents to all this are: AI is a wonderful helping tool which can be used wisely for good and very poorly even for damaging purposes.
 As a human I am trying to aim for perfection, but the truth is, that many of us, myself included, have no real clue what the term perfection should even mean or represent.
 It depends on who you ask, so that may not be such a reliable value as we might think of it.
 Sometimes we have to slow down and process the reality around us just as it is.
 With our own capabilities given after we were born.
 This is where AI may not be able to help us, nor direct us in the right direction.